pearcej/complex/_sources/EvolutionOfCooperation/Results.rst

 This result provides weak support for the claim that successful strategies retaliate.
 But maybe it’s not necessary for all agents, or even many, to be retaliatory; if there is at least some tendency toward retaliation in the population as a whole, that might be enough to prevent high-defection strategies from gaining ground.

-To measure forgiveness, I define one more ``instrument`` to see whether agents might be more likely to cooperate after D-C in the previous two rounds, compared to C-D. In my simulations, there is no evidence for this particular kind of forgiveness.
+To measure forgiveness, we define one more ``instrument`` to see whether agents might be more likely to cooperate after D-C in the previous two rounds, compared to C-D. In the simulations, there is no evidence for this particular kind of forgiveness.
 On the other hand, the strategies in these simulations are necessarily forgiving because they consider only the previous two rounds of history.
 In this context, forgetting is a kind of forgiving.

 .. mchoice:: Ch13.8_Q1
     :answer_a: 4 rounds